 Competitor Analysis (version 1)

-Conducting competitor analysis research show that most websites use very detailed comparison tables.
+Conducting competitor analysis research showed that most websites use very detailed comparison tables.
 I was asked to try using this methodology and come up with a desktop design.

 Mobile Version 1